 Most parents wish their kids would help more around the house.
-Why aren't our children more like the Matsigenka?
+That would be a good thing, right?

 The answer is yes, and not just because it makes our lives as parents easier.
 (The truth is, it would probably be easier to do it ourselves!)
 Research